s225282372/Guessing-Game/README.md

 🔹 Version 1: Guessing Game.py

-This is original, basic version of the game featuring:
+This is the original, basic version of the game featuring:

 A simple GUI